dsreddy99/stash/docs/concepts/crds/backupsession.md

 #### status.totalHosts

 A `BackupSession` may trigger backup of multiple hosts.
 For example, all the pod's of a `Deployment`, `ReplicaSet` and `ReplicationController` mounts same volume.
 In this case, Stash will backup data only from one pod.
 Thus, total number of hosts for these workloads will be 1.
 On the other hand, pods of `StatefulSet` and `DaemonSet` may have different volume mounted into different replica.
 In this case, Stash will backup data from all individual pods.
-Thus, total number of hosts for these workloads will be number of replica for `StatefulSet` and number of running daemon pod for `DaemonSet`.
+Thus, total number of hosts for these workloads will be number of replicas for `StatefulSet` and number of running daemon pods for `DaemonSet`.

 #### status.sessionDuration